-A chattel mortgage is essentially a mortgage over goods to be financed.
-Vehicles and equipment financed through a chattel mortgage are classed as a cash sale in that the goods automatically become yours on purchase and the finance company takes a mortgage over those chattels.
+When you finance vehicles and equipment through a chattel mortgage, they classify it as a cash sale.
+This means that the goods automatically become yours upon purchase, and the finance company places a mortgage over those chattels.

 For tax purposes, you can claim the asset’s depreciation and the interest paid on your loan as an expense to offset your business income.
 A chattel mortgage also allows businesses to immediately claim the full input tax credit on the GST applicable to those assets on their next Business Activity Statement (BAS).

 The chattel mortgage is a very flexible finance option.
 It gives you the ability to either finance the purchase price in full (often including GST) or include an upfront deposit or trade-in to reduce your monthly instalments.

 You can also place a balloon payment at the end of the term to represent the equipment’s end value.
 This can reduce your monthly repayments, which benefits cash flow.

 Alternatively, opt for a fully amortized loan where you pay off the chattel mortgage entirely during the agreement term.

 Chattel mortgages finance long-lasting assets like machinery and vehicles, allowing their purchase without tying up working capital.

 The chattel mortgage has gained substantial popularity with small to medium businesses since the implementation of the GST and accelerated depreciation, as it typically offers more tax-deductibility than finance leases (where only the monthly finance payment is deductible).